lamnhan066/dmg/README.md

 ```shell
 dart run dmg --sign-certificate "Developer ID Application: Your Company"
 ```

+Sometimes, it is necessary to add two spaces between the words "Your" and "Company" like "Your  Company".

 Change the notary profile name if you haven't used the default by adding: